LA Galaxy: Wooden Spoon and rebuilding (2016–2023)

 In the 2019 season, the Galaxy welcomed Guillermo Barros Schelotto to the club as head coach.
 The Galaxy also added a number of players, notably Uruguayan Diego Polenta, Argentine World Cup veteran Cristian Pavón, fellow Argentine Favio Álvarez and Mexican Uriel Antuna.
 With this, and the emergence of academy product Efraín Álvarez, the Galaxy placed fifth in the West and made the playoffs.
 The season was best remembered for Ibrahimović's performances against LAFC, including a hat-trick at home in July and a brace in Banc of California Stadium that August.
 Ibrahimović finished the season with 30 goals, the second-highest mark in the season and third-highest total in league history (with the record being broken by LAFC's Carlos Vela that year).
-In the playoffs, the Galaxy defeated Minnesota United 2–1 before falling to LAFC, 5–3.
+In the playoffs, the Galaxy defeated Minnesota United FC 2–1 before falling to LAFC, 5–3.
 Ibrahimović left the club in November, and of the 2019 signings—most of them on loan—only Pavón returned for 2020.

 Three years later, in December 2022, MLS sanctioned the Galaxy for the 2019 Pavón signing, stripping the club of $1 million in allocation money and suspending club president Chris Klein.
 Moreover, the club was not allowed to sign international players in the 2023 summer transfer window.

 The club arranged for a transfer from La Liga club Sevilla, signing a three-year contract with Javier "Chicharito" Hernandez on January 21, 2020, and making him the highest-paid player in the league.
 At the end of the season, after failing to making the postseason, head coach Guillermo Barros Schelotto was fired, and replaced with Dominic Kinnear as interim manager.
 On January 5, the Galaxy announced Greg Vanney as the new manager.

 Under Vanney, the Galaxy narrowly missed the MLS playoffs in 2021, finishing eighth in the Western Conference (15th overall).
 In 2022, the club showed marked improvement, punctuated by the continued improvement of Hernández (who scored 18 goals) and the signings of former Barcelona youth product Riqui Puig and European veteran Gastón Brugman.
-The Galaxy finished fourth in the West (eighth overall), their highest mark since 2016, and beat Nashville SC at home in the first round of the MLS Cup playoffs before falling to their crosstown rivals LAFC in the conference semifinals, 3−2.
+The Galaxy finished fourth in the West (eighth overall), their highest mark since 2016, and beat Nashville SC at home in the first round of the MLS Cup playoffs before falling again to their crosstown rivals LAFC in the conference semifinals, 3−2, at the last minute.
 Hernández was named the team's player of the year that season.